 With the rise in popularity of juice detoxes and cleanses, the one question that many who are curious about this trend ask is ‘what does a 3 day detox do to the body?’.
 Does it have any benefits or is it just another fad weight loss and health plan sold to us by celebrities and other influencers?

 Please note that due to the very limited research into juice-based diets, these are potential and not guaranteed benefits:

 - Improved general well-being.
-According to a study published online in 2017, researched found that consuming only vegetable/fruit juices for 3 days may lead to better gut health and general well being (6).
+According to a small study published online in 2017, researched found that consuming only vegetable/fruit juices for 3 days may lead to gut microbiome changes and improved “general well being” (6).

 - Boosting your immunity.
-Juices made from fresh vegetables and fruits have a lot of antioxidants, vitamins and minerals which, when consumed will help boost your immunity helping you fight diseases better.
+Juices made from fresh vegetables and fruits have a lot of antioxidants, vitamins and minerals which, when consumed will help support your immune system helping you fight diseases better.